Brottweiler/Merged-Damage-Sounds/README.md

 Process
 ------
-Using [Audacity](http://audacityteam.org/), I ran the noise profiler on the old `hurt.ogg` sound, to remove a background noise that was present.
+[Audacity](http://audacityteam.org/)'s noise profiler was ran over the old `hurt.ogg` sound, to remove a background noise that was present.

 Merged `hurt.ogg` with `hit1.ogg`, and cut the `hurt.ogg` sound so it ended when `hit1.ogg` ended.
 This also removed a weird sound that was in the end of the sound file.